Time to move on

 Grey water disposal occurred via the drain in the sink and the shower into a cassette outside the caravan.
 This was on wheels and was pretty easy to drag down to the long grass at the end of the site to dispose of.

 However, Jim had another idea and a couple of days later turned up with a much bigger hose.
 (Apparently, Jim has a double garage full of bits and pieces he’s saved for just such events as these!)
 So he then connected the hose to the drain and guided it under the caravan and out into the long grass.
-Another job taken care of, as the grey water now automatically went where it was supposed to go.
+This was another job taken care of, as the grey water now automatically went where it was supposed to go.

 Fiona said; “We feel as if we’re delivering civilisation to you — one day at a time.”